Matcha Usucha: Everything You Need to Know About This Light and Refined Preparation

 - Use quality water : Filtered or low-mineralized water is ideal to avoid altering the taste of the matcha.

-- Choose a good matcha : A ceremonial grade matcha , like those offered by Kyoyu, will guarantee a rich and authentic flavor.
+- Choose a good matcha : A ceremonial-grade matcha , like those offered by Kyoyu, will guarantee a rich, authentic flavor.

-- Take your time : Preparing an Usucha is a calming experience.
-Focus on each gesture to get the most out of it.
+- Take your time : Preparing an Usucha is a soothing experience.
+Focus on each step to get the most out of it.

 By mastering these steps, you will be able to prepare an Usucha worthy of the best Japanese ceremonies, while enjoying a moment of serenity.